-The red grape variety comes from Greece.
-Synonyms are Athiri Noir, Mavratheri, Mavrathero, Mavrathira, Mavrathiri, Mavrathiro and Mavvathero.
-According to an unverifiable hypothesis, the purple-coloured "Theraios Oinos" mentioned by the physician Galen (129-216) is said to have been pressed from it.
-It is assumed that the variety was used (among many others) for the production of the famous Malvasia wines, which were shipped or exported from the historic Greek port of Monemvasia as early as the 13th century.
-The vine is mainly used as a blend for Mandilaria.
-It is cultivated on a small scale on some Cyclades islands such as Santorini.
-In 2010, however, no more stocks were reported (in 2000 there were still 40 hectares).
+The red grape variety originates from Greece.
+Synonyms are Athiri Noir, Mavratheri, Mavrathero, Mavrathira, Mavrathiri and Mavrathiro.
+According to an unverifiable hypothesis, the purple-coloured "Theraios Oinos" mentioned by the physician Galen (129-216) was pressed from it.
+It is believed that the variety (among many others) was used for the production of the famous Malvasia wines, which were shipped or exported from the historic Greek port of Monemvasia as early as the 13th century.
+The variety is mainly used as a blend for Mandilaria.
+It is grown on a small scale on some Cycladic islands such as Santorini.
+However, no stocks were reported in 2016 (Kym Anderson).
 The white variety Athiri Aspro is a colour mutation (or vice versa).

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn